akemin-dayo/PHPCraft/README.md

 ## Which Minecraft versions are supported?

-PHPCraft currently targets and supports Minecraft Beta b1.7.3 ([Beta/pre-Netty Protocol 14](https://wiki.vg/Protocol_version_numbers#Beta)), but you can connect to it with modern Minecraft versions (like 1.17.1!) using [DirtMultiVersion](https://github.com/DirtPowered/DirtMultiversion).
+PHPCraft currently targets and supports Minecraft Beta b1.7.3 ([Beta/pre-Netty Protocol 14](https://wiki.vg/Protocol_version_numbers#Beta)), but you can connect to it with modern Minecraft versions (like 1.17.1 or even 1.18.1) using [DirtMultiVersion](https://github.com/DirtPowered/DirtMultiversion) (and [ViaVersion](https://github.com/ViaVersion/ViaVersion)).

 (I _would_ like to target/support a more modern Minecraft version at some point, but that would pretty much mean rewriting just about _all_ of the code from scratch and would be a _lot_ of work for what is again, just a project I'm doing for fun because I found it interesting.)